inket/Transmog/README.md

 Transmog is a command-line tool for converting Visual Studio Code (VS Code) themes into Xcode themes.

-You can many VS Code themes in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?term=tag%3Acolor-theme&target=VSCode&category=All%20categories&sortBy=Relevance)
+You can find many VS Code themes in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?term=tag%3Acolor-theme&target=VSCode&category=All%20categories&sortBy=Relevance).

 ## Install